brunoterkaly/virtual-machine-scale-sets/README.md

 _Figure 14:  Percent processor time as a scaling metric_

-.
-We also need to define one we scale back down. notice that the percent processor time dips below 30% for five minutes or more, we will scale down.
+We also need to define how we scale back down.
+Notice that if the percent processor time dips below 30% for five minutes or more, we will scale down.

 ![](./images/image0043.jpg)